No0b-master/Ncryptor/readme.md

 ## 🔬 How It Works

-Ncrypt uses a unique multi-stage algorithm that differs fundamentally from traditional hashing methods:
+Ncryptor uses a unique multi-stage algorithm that differs fundamentally from traditional hashing methods:

 ### 1. **Temporal Salt Generation**
 - Uses microsecond-precision timestamps (`process.hrtime()`)